 As a keen Puttylike-reading multipotentialite, perhaps you’ve heard of the concept of the overarching theme (also known as your Why)– a central concept that links together all of your interests, however disparate they may seem on the surface.

 Sometimes the multipod life can feel a little random and unplanned.
-Discovering an overarching theme can reveal an underlying order that was there all along, and this knowledge helps to plan our future too.
+Discovering your overarching theme can reveal an underlying order that was there all along, and understanding that unique order can help you plan your future too.

 Sounds great, right?
 Sadly, these themes aren’t always obvious or easy to spot, and many multipotentialites get hung up on figuring theirs out.